Auxiliary-qubit-free quantum approximate optimization algorithm for the minimum dominating set problem: Introduction

 To circumvent these limitations, Variational Quantum Algorithms (VQAs) have emerged as a promising framework.
 VQAs work by combining Parameterized Quantum Circuits (PQCs) with classical optimization routines to iteratively minimize an objective function~\cite{cerezo2021variational}.
 This hybrid quantum-classical approach is well-suited for Noisy Intermediate-Scale Quantum (NISQ) devices~\cite{preskill2018quantum}.
 VQAs can be categorized by their application domains, including the Variational Quantum Eigensolver (VQE) for quantum chemistry~\cite{peruzzo2014variational} and the Quantum Approximate Optimization Algorithm (QAOA) for combinatorial optimization~\cite{farhi2014quantum}.

 QAOA was originally proposed for Unconstrained Combinatorial Optimization Problems (UCOPs) and has become a widely studied quantum optimization method.
-It encodes the objective function into an objective Hamiltonian whose ground state corresponds to the optimal solution, and uses a PQC to find this state.
+It encodes the objective function into an objective Hamiltonian whose ground state corresponds to the optimal solution and employs a PQC to find this state.
 The PQC is constructed by alternating the unitary evolution operator of the objective Hamiltonian and the mixing Hamiltonian.
 As a promising approach, QAOA has been successfully applied to various UCOPs, including tail assignment~\cite{vikstaal2020applying}, vehicle routing~\cite{azad2022solving}, and job shop scheduling~\cite{kurowski2023application}.
 For problems with hard constraints, the general strategy of QAOA is to utilize the penalty method to incorporate the constraints as penalty terms into the objective function to construct the objective Hamiltonian~\cite{hadfield2017quantum}.
 This strategy aims to penalize infeasible solutions to enforce the hard constraints.
 Although infeasible solutions that violate constraints may still appear, feasible solutions usually have a higher probability in the output~\cite{saleem2023approaches}.
-This extends the applicability of QAOA to a wider range of Constrained Combinatorial Optimization Problems (CCOPs)~\cite{pan2024solving,li2025performance,li2025quantum,wu2025resource}.
+This extends the applicability of QAOA to a wider range of Constrained Combinatorial Optimization Problems (CCOPs)~\cite{pan2024solving,li2025performance,li2025quantum,ni2025progressive}.

-The Minimum Dominating Set (MDS) problem is a representative CCOP with broad applications in wireless networks~\cite{wu2001dominating}, biological networks~\cite{nacher2016minimum}, and social networks~\cite{kim2013dominating}.
+The Minimum Dominating Set (MDS) problem is a representative CCOP with broad applications in fields such as wireless networks, biological networks, and social networks.
 Its goal is to find the smallest subset of vertices such that every vertex in the graph is either included in this subset or adjacent to at least one vertex in it~\cite{ore1962theory}.
-As an NP-hard problem, various exact, heuristic, and approximate algorithms have been proposed to solve it~\cite{fomin2005exact,alofairi2021quality,casado2023iterated}.
+As an NP-hard problem, various exact algorithms and approximate algorithms have been proposed to solve it~\cite{fomin2005exact,casado2023iterated}.